-Two-year-old boy in hospital after Leicester flat window fall
+Neglect arrest after boy, 2, falls from Leicester flat

 - Published

-A two-year-old boy has been taken to hospital after it was reported he fell from a second-storey flat window.
+A 23-year-old woman has been arrested on suspicion of neglect after a two-year-old boy fell from a second-storey flat window.

-Police were called to Aadams Apartments, in the Frog Island area of Leicester, by East Midlands Ambulance Service at 16:49 BST on Saturday.
+Police were called to Aadams Apartments, in Frog Island, Leicester, by East Midlands Ambulance Service at 16:49 BST on Saturday.

-The force said the child's injuries were not believed to be life-threatening or life-changing.
+They said the child was taken to hospital with injuries not believed to be life-threatening or life-changing.

-A 23-year-old woman was arrested on suspicion of neglect and remains in custody, police said.
+The force has appealed for anybody with information to make contact with them.

-Leicestershire Police said officers continued to investigate at the scene.
+Leicestershire Police said the woman remained in custody and officers continued to investigate at the scene.

-The force has appealed for anybody with information who has not yet spoken with police to make contact.
+Det Insp Mike Chandler said: "We have been speaking with a number of people following the incident as we continue to establish the full circumstances regarding what has happened."

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.